Skip to main content

 Step 2

-CiteMe searches OpenAlex, Semantic Scholar, PubMed, CrossRef, and other academic databases to find the exact paper and pull verified metadata.
+CiteMe searches OpenAlex, Semantic Scholar, PubMed, CrossRef, and other current indexes, then shows the source and available identifiers for the match.

 3